Nottinghamshire is an exciting place to work and there are lots of opportunities to get involved in new initiatives to improve how we do things.

 Our staff have a comprehensive induction programme, access to training, and other professional development opportunities to enable them to fulfil their role, raise their competency level and progress their career.
 We offer a wide range of flexible and family-friendly working arrangements designed to create a positive workplace.

-Work alongside both social workers and occupational therapists to carry out community care assessments to help individuals maintain their independence.
+Work alongside both social workers and occupational therapists to carry out care and support assessments to help individuals maintain their independence.

 Occupational therapists are responsible for ensuring the appropriate advice, information and support is given to adults and their families, according to their assessed needs.